cslu-nlp/nlup/README.md

 * `decorators.py`: clever decorators for various purposes
 * `jsonable.py`: a mix-in which allows the state of most objects to be serialized to (and deserialized from) compressed JSON

 All have been tested on CPython 3.4.1 and PyPy 3.2.5 (PyPy version 2.3.1).
-They will not work on
+They will not work on Python 2 without modification.